PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 independent layout-recovery callback, ModelIR/layout/diagnostics routing, three-call multiplicity, and all boundary pairs remain unchanged.
 No summary, guard, dependency, public behavior change, or TensorFlow import path was added.

+The sole direct NDHWC Concat cleanup immediately after the layout-option pre-Concat result has one independent counterpart inside layout recovery.
+Its transactional runner returns one counter, and the inner owner prunes only after a positive rewrite, so the counter completely describes owner mutation.

+Strict characterization selects `_layout_opt_ndhwc_concat_stats` for the direct result and requires it to remain unconsumed.
+It freezes the one-key schema, positive-only cleanup, ModelIR/layout/diagnostics arguments, pre-Concat/strided-Slice boundaries, exact sole direct call, and independent layout-recovery selection.
+The orchestration occurrence is not changed by this retention unit.